HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 {{ figure_markup(
    image="image-loading-property-usage.png",
-   caption="Image loading property usage.", description="Bar chart showing percent of pages and image loading property usage (missing, lazy, eager, invalid, auto, and blank).
+   caption="Image loading property usage.", description='Bar chart showing percent of pages and image loading property usage (missing, lazy, eager, invalid, auto, and blank).
 Our data found that 83.3% of desktop and 83.5% of mobile pages were missing an image loading property.
-We found that 15.6% of desktop and mobile pages use loading="lazy" while only .8% of desktop and mobile pages use loading="eager".
-Other image loading properties such as loading="invalid", loading="auto", and loading="blank" were used on less than 1% of desktop or mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ7oSHa6DHYTfZqsuGmIYdlfYVkwrUvOYD_r6soecExV_ZpbbZjmG6watu0hwrOKqK3-inNrt0TfXCO/pubchart?oid=1305654777&format=interactive", sheets_gid="55531578", sql_file="image-loading-property-usage.sql"
+We found that 15.6% of desktop and mobile pages use `loading="lazy"` while only .8% of desktop and mobile pages use `loading="eager"`.
+Other image loading properties such as `loading="invalid"`, `loading="auto"`, and `loading="blank"` were used on less than 1% of desktop or mobile pages.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ7oSHa6DHYTfZqsuGmIYdlfYVkwrUvOYD_r6soecExV_ZpbbZjmG6watu0hwrOKqK3-inNrt0TfXCO/pubchart?oid=1305654777&format=interactive", sheets_gid="55531578", sql_file="image-loading-property-usage.sql"